Is Trump Actually Going to Do Anything About Family Separation?

 But at this point Senate Democrats, who keep pointing out that Trump could fix the problem with a stroke of a pen, aren’t onboard; parallel efforts in the House can’t go anywhere until Republicans finish up their votes on the two broader immigration bills; and worst of all, the White House hasn’t blessed any particular strategy.
 And every day that goes without action the outrage over this issue grows.
 It’s no longer an exaggeration to say that this could become “Trump’s Katrina.”

 Maybe the president will quickly snap out of his torpor and either tell Jeff Sessions to fix his mess or jump onto the Senate GOP’s bid to stop the carnage.
 There’s one report this morning that Trump would support Congress forcing him to abandon his own policy, and another suggesting he is “considering” some sort of temporary executive action to keep children with their detained parents.
+There is also this report:

 But having drifted into this disaster by way of an effort to prove to the Republican base once and for all that he was willing to get tough on the border, it won’t be easy for Trump to execute a strategic retreat.